rodneyshupe/Cookbook/Recipes/Entrees/Poultry/RoastChickenWithWarmBreadSalad.rst

 Directions
 ----------

-1. Place chicken, breast side down, on cutting board.
-Using kitchen shears, cut through bones on either side of backbone; discard backbone.
-Do not trim off any excess fat or skin.
-Flip chicken over and press on breastbone to flatten.
+1. Place the chicken breast side down on a cutting board.
+Using kitchen shears, cut through the bones on either side of the backbone and discard the backbone, leaving all excess fat and skin intact.
+Flip the chicken over and press on the breastbone to flatten.
-2. Using your fingers, carefully loosen skin covering breast and legs.
-Rub 1/2 teaspoon salt under skin of each breast, 1/2 teaspoon under skin of each leg, and 1 teaspoon salt onto bird's cavity.
-Tuck wings behind back and turn legs so drumsticks face inward toward breasts.
-Place chicken on wire rack set in rimmed baking sheet or on large plate and refrigerate, uncovered, for 24 hours.
+2. Carefully loosen the skin covering the breast and legs with your fingers.
+   Rub 1/2 teaspoon salt under the skin of each breast, 1/2 teaspoon under the skin of each leg, and 1 teaspoon salt into the cavity.
+Tuck the wings behind the back and turn the legs so the drumsticks face inward toward the breasts.
+Set the chicken on a wire rack in a rimmed baking sheet or on a large plate and refrigerate, uncovered, for 24 hours.
-3. Adjust oven rack to middle position and heat oven to 475F.
-Spray 12-inch skillet with vegetable oil spray.
-Toss bread with broth and 2 tablespoons oil until pieces are evenly moistened.
-Arrange bread in skillet in single layer, with majority of crusted pieces near centre, crust side up.
+3. Adjust the oven rack to the middle position and heat the oven to 475F.
+   Spray a 12-inch skillet with vegetable oil spray.
+Toss the bread with the broth and 2 tablespoons oil until evenly moistened, then arrange it in the skillet in a single layer with most of the crusted pieces near the centre, crust side up.
-4. Pat chicken dry with paper towels and place, skin side up, on top of bread.
-Brush 2 teaspoons oil over chicken skin and sprinkle with 1/4 teaspoon salt and 1/4 teaspoon pepper.
-Roast chicken until skin is deep golden brown and thickest part of breast registers 160F and thighs register 175F, 45 to 50 minutes, rotating skillet halfway through roasting.
+4. Pat the chicken dry with paper towels and set it skin side up on top of the bread.
+Brush 2 teaspoons oil over the skin and sprinkle with 1/4 teaspoon salt and 1/4 teaspoon pepper.
+Roast until the skin is deep golden brown and the thickest part of the breast registers 160F and the thighs register 175F, 45 to 50 minutes, rotating the skillet halfway through.
-5. While chicken roasts, whisk vinegar, mustard, 1/4 teaspoon salt, and 1/4 teaspoon pepper together in small bowl.
-Slowly whisk in remaining 1/4 cup oil.
-Stir in scallions and currants and set aside.
-Place arugula in large bowl.
+5. While the chicken roasts, whisk the vinegar, mustard, 1/4 teaspoon salt, and 1/4 teaspoon pepper together in a small bowl.
+Slowly whisk in the remaining 1/4 cup oil, then stir in the scallions and currants and set aside.
+Place the arugula in a large bowl.
-6. Transfer chicken to carving board and let rest, uncovered, for 15 minutes.
-   Run thin metal spatula under bread to loosen from bottom of skillet.
+6. Transfer the chicken to a carving board and let rest, uncovered, for 15 minutes.
+Run a thin metal spatula under the bread to loosen it from the skillet; it should be a mix of softened, golden-brown, and crunchy pieces.
-   (Bread should be mix of softened, golden-brown, and crunchy pieces.)
-Carve chicken and whisk any accumulated juices into vinaigrette.
-Add bread and vinaigrette to arugula and toss to evenly coat.
-Transfer salad to serving platter and serve with chicken.
+   Carve the chicken and whisk any accumulated juices into the vinaigrette.
+   Add the bread and vinaigrette to the arugula and toss to coat evenly, then transfer the salad to a serving platter and serve with the chicken.